scipy/archive/README.md

-# archive
+# SciPy archive

-Archive for public materials such as meeting minutes, logos, and presentations
+Archive for public materials of the SciPy project, such as meeting minutes, logos, and presentations.

+## `branding`

+Logos and other SciPy branding content.

+## `community_meetings`

+Rough notes taken during community calls.